 These “sent“-statements firstly imply His pre-existence; that He existed prior to becoming a human being.
-Secondly it implies His subordination to God; not only as human being, but also in His pre-existence.
+Secondly, it implies His subordination to God; not only as a human being, but also in His pre-existence.

-Jesus many times claimed that He was sent by the Father to give the Jews an elevated understanding of Himself and His mission.
+To give the Jews an greater understanding of Himself and His mission, Jesus many times claimed that He was sent by the Father.
 But the Jews did not believe Him.
 Today we often do not believe Him either, but we make the opposite error.
 We focus so much on the statements of His equality to God that we no longer believe that God is the Head of Christ.